tomgxz/Kraken/README.md

             (If editor, run as normal)
             (If viewer, direct to the preview page) (If private, display an error screen)
-        (Load files from server)
+        (Load files from the server)
-            (Necessary files will be listed in the siteDat json file) (HTML will be populated with kraken data attributes) (Apply all of the necessary CSS and JavaScript) (Use dedicated style and script tags, instead of importing them)
+            (Necessary files will be listed in the siteDat JSON file) (HTML will be populated with kraken data attributes) (Apply all of the necessary CSS and JavaScript) (Use dedicated style and script tags instead of importing them)

     (Action taken)
         (Store action in action log)